hapax/hapax.github.io/assets/bh-kids.md

 fewer ways to be highly ordered than disordered.
 As an example, if we now demand that all the Planck atoms have the same state, there are only $f$ different ways to be!
+We can connect this to thermodynamics as follows.
+If each atom has $f$ possible states, the equipartition theorem states more precisely that

+$$
+E = Nf kT.
+$$

 <!--